-Our lead product candidate, PC14586, is in early clinical development and all of our other product candidates are in discovery or preclinical development and their risk of failure is high.
+Our lead product candidate, PC14586, is in clinical development and all of our other product candidates are in discovery or preclinical development and their risk of failure is high.
 It is impossible to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must complete preclinical studies and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Our clinical trials may not be conducted as planned or completed on schedule, if at all, and a failure of one or more clinical trials can occur at any stage of testing.
 The outcome of preclinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
 Our preclinical studies and clinical trials may not be successful.

 We cannot be certain that our preclinical study and clinical trial results will be sufficient to support regulatory approval of our product candidates, or that FDA or other comparable regulatory authorities will find our planned clinical strategy to be acceptable.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Human clinical trials are expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 Failure or delay can occur at any time during the clinical trial process.
-In addition, the COVID-19 pandemic is still evolving as of this time and much of its impact remains unknown, and it is impossible to predict the impact the COVID-19 pandemic may have on the development of our product candidates, our preclinical studies and clinical trials and our business.